linmx0130/PaperNotes/notes.md

+### Unsupervised Object Discovery and Localization in the Wild: Part-based Matching with Bottom-up Region Proposals
+* Authors: Minsu Cho, Suha Kwak, Cordelia Schmid, Jean Ponce
+* Index: arXiv 1501.06170
+* Reading date: 14/05/2017
+* Categories: Computer Vision
+* Tag: Object Detection, Object Matching

+This paper proposed a part-based matching method to address unsupervised object discovery and localization problems.
+The authors proposed the Hough match confidence to evaluate the how good a matching pair is.
+The model utilizes the assumption that decouples the appearance likelihood and the geometry likelihood with a pose displacement parameter.
+The foreground localization and object discovery algorithm is based on the Hough match confidence.

+The experiments on PASCAL VOC datasets show that the proposed method achieve a rather high score among unsupervised methods.
+The proposed part-based matching algorithm is useful in a lot of different tasks.

 ### Inferring and Executing Programs for Visual Reasoning
 * Authors: Justin Johnson, Bharath Hariharan, Laurens van der Maaten, Judy Hoffman, Li Fei-fei, C. Lawrence Zitnick, Ross Girshick
 * Index: arXiv 1705.03633